MicrosoftDocs/dynamics-365-project-operations/articles/project-management/schedule-api-preview.md

 - **msdyn_PSSDeleteV1**: This API can be used to delete an entity.
 The entity can be any of the Project scheduling entities that support the delete operation.
 - **msdyn_ExecuteOperationSetV1**: This API is used to execute all of the operations within the given operation set.

-## Using Project Scheduling APIs with OperationSet
+## Using Project schedule APIs with OperationSet

 Because records with both **CreateProjectV1** and **CreateTeamMemberV1** are created immediately, these APIs can't be used in the **OperationSet** directly.
 However, you can use the API to create needed records, create an **OperationSet**, and then use these pre-created records in the **OperationSet**.